On the Convergence Rates of Some Adaptive Markov Chain Monte Carlo Algorithms: Introduction

 \section{Introduction}

-Markov Chain Monte Carlo (MCMC) methods have been widely applied in many areas for more than 40 years \citep{hastings70monte}.
-In particular, they are successful when the target distribution $\pi$ is available only up to a normalizing constant.
-To sample from such a distribution, various MCMC algorithms have been developed.
-A typical MCMC algorithm is designed using a transition kernel $P$ that has $\pi$ as stationary distribution.
-See for example \citet{meyn93markov,robert04monte,roberts04general}, and the references therein.

-Constructing a transition kernel to sample efficiently from a given distribution, although conceptually easy, is rather difficult in practice.
-The difficulty is that generic algorithms such as the Metropolis--Hastings algorithm requires a careful choice and tuning of the proposal kernel.
-The development of adaptive MCMC (AMCMC) methods stems partly from these difficulties.
+Constructing Markov Chain Monte Carlo (MCMC) transition kernels to sample efficiently from a given distribution $\pi$, say, is a difficult task in practice, as it requires a careful choice and tuning of the kernel.
+The development of adaptive MCMC (AMCMC) methods is partly motivated by the need of overcoming this difficulty.
 Instead of having a fixed Markov kernel $P$, at each round $n$ an AMCMC algorithm selects a kernel $P_{\what\theta_n}$ from a family of Markov kernels $\{P_\theta\}_{\theta\in\Theta}$, where the value (parameter) $\what\theta_n$ is computed based on possibly all the samples generated up to time $n$, so that the transition kernel is automatically self-adapted.
-This approach is very appealing in practice, as it frees the users from parameter tuning, and provides a better exploration-exploitation balance in the performance.
-As a consequence, AMCMC algorithms often yield smaller asymptotic errors in Monte Carlo estimations.
-The theoretical and methodological studies of AMCMC have drawn attentions of many researchers lately.
-See for example the survey by \citet{atchade11adaptive} and the references therein.
+See for example the recent survey by \citet{atchade11adaptive} and the references therein.

 In this paper, we investigate the convergence rates of two AMCMC algorithms: the {\it Importance Resampling MCMC (IRMCMC)} algorithm introduced by \citet{atchade09resampling}, and the {\it Equi-Energy (EE) sampler} by \citet{kou06equi}.
 The IRMCMC algorithm is also referred to {\it interacting annealing} algorithm \citep{bercu12fluctuations}.
-For the EE sampler, we actually focus on a simplified version, which is sometimes referred to as {\it interacting tempering} algorithm \citep{fort11central}.
+For the EE sampler, we actually focus on a simplified version, which is sometimes referred to as {\it interacting tempering} (IT) algorithm \citep{fort14central}.

-Throughout the paper we denote by $\{X_n\}_{n\in\N}$ the random process generated by either of these algorithms.
-A common feature is that in either case, the dynamics of $\{X_n\}_{n\in\N}$ is driven by a sequence of random measures $\what\theta_n$ computed from an auxiliary chain $\{Y_n\}_{n\in\N}$.
-Most of the theoretical results available so far focused on the convergence of marginal distributions and on the law of large numbers: